Marshall3c03/SportsLeagueWebApp/README.md

   </tr>
   <tr>
     The app allows the user to add teams within the preimer league, then add match results reflecting the current league results.
 This updates the table that is located on the homepage.
+    Each team has an individual team page that breaks down their current league form.
   </tr>
 </table>